weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (104) w=) f{x)dx;,
 i=1
-with f; € ¢'(E) for some open set E < R", is closed if and only if the equations
+with f; € c'(E) for some open set E < R", is closed if and only if the equations
 (105) (D; f(x) = (Di f))(x)